-This Glastonbury set tale of a millenium apocalypse has dated following it’s year 2000 setting, yet still offers a gorily fun interpretation of The Book of Revelations which will please fans of King, Barker, Herbert and Lumley.
+Kim Newman’s Glastonbury set tale of a year 2000 millenium apocalypse may have passed its sell by date (without incident) yet still offers a gorily fun interpretation of The Book of Revelations for horror fans who enjoy the likes of Stephen King, Clive Barker, James Herbert and Brian Lumley.

 Some of the sexual-horror is just plain nasty and there is a missed opportunity to explore the dynamics of cult religions with more intelligent depth.